Submission to the Authorities: 13:1-7.

 Love enables to fulfill duties to others: 13: 8-10.

 The Christians are in the world but not of this world.
 It is not enough to be subject to the authority.
 We must perform our obligation to others in love.
 The Bible commands that “You shall love your neighbor as yourself (Ex 20:13-17; Gal 5:14).
 Christians are motivated by God's love to fulfill their obligations to God and man.
 Our only debt to others is the duty of love.
-We do not love others in order to earn God's favor but motivated by Christ's love for them.
-The Christians should pay their debts and honor their obligations.
+We do not love others in order to earn God's favor.
+The Christians are motivated by Christ's love for them to serve others (1 John 4:19).
+They should pay their debts and honor their obligations.
 They should not buy what they cannot afford.
 The ever increasing debt shows lack of regard and love toward society.
 We do not commit adultery and murder if we love others.
-The love is the fulfillment of the law.
+Love fulfills the requirements of God's law.
 The Christians will have no difficulty to obey the authority if they respect the government.
-Believers in Christ should have an open and honest attitude toward governmental authority as demonstrated by Jesus himself
+The believers should have an open and honest attitude toward governmental authority as demonstrated by Jesus himself.

 Be Diligent and Zealous in the things of God: 13:11-14.